benCombe/Shopimy/Documents/ARCHITECTURE.md

     *   `StoreService`: Manages active store data and theme information.
     *   `ShoppingService`: Manages the user's shopping cart state.
     *   `PaymentService`: Interacts with the backend for payment setup and processing.
+    *   `AnalyticsService`: Fetches store analytic data such as visitor statistics.
 *   **API Communication:** Uses Angular's `HttpClient` (`app.config.ts`) to interact with the backend REST API.
 API endpoint defined in `environments/environment.ts`.
 *   **Payment Integration:** Uses `@stripe/stripe-js` (`package.json`) for client-side tokenization and interaction with Stripe Elements (likely within payment-related components).